rimsey1/docs/pages/connector-authentication/chargebee.md

 2. Click **Settings** in the left side menu
 3. Choose **Configue Chargebee**
 4. Scroll down and click on **Custom fields**
-   1. Choose where to create the Custom fields by selecting the drop down button in the top left **E.g Customer, Subscriptions...**
+   1. Choose where to create the Custom fields by selecting the drop down button in the top left **e.g Customer, Subscriptions...**
    2. Select the **field type** and fill in the details in the field creation screen that appears.
       **Field Label**: Text that will appear on the UI for hosted pages and invoices.
       **API Name**: Field reference for API calls and merges.